 Developing the future pediatric pharmacist

-After the 12-month PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital, you will be a proficient independent general practitioner capable of providing broad pharmacotherapy knowledge to pediatric patient populations.
+After completing the 12-month PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital, residents will be proficient independent general practitioners capable of providing broad pharmacotherapy knowledge to pediatric patient populations.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
-As a pharmacy resident, you will:
+Pediatric pharmacy residents:

 - Develop expertise, knowledge and skills in a broad range of pediatric and neonatal therapeutics through direct patient care